-All PGY-1 trainees must apply for and obtain an NPI number within 30 days after the hire date.
-Instructions for obtaining an NPI number are sent to PGY-1 trainees with the Welcome Packet.
+All PGY-1 trainees must apply for and obtain an NPI number within 30 days of their hire date.
+Instructions for obtaining an NPI number are included in the Welcome Packet.
 The NPI number must be provided to the GME Office.